Mathématique: Chapter 57

 Atta girl, Young thought.

 He knocked twice on the door of VIP Suite #4 before pushing it open.
-The overhead lights were off, but every table lamp in the place was on, giving the room a warm glow.
-Young could hear quiet voices beyond the unused kitchenette.
+The overhead lights were off, but every table lamp in the place was on, giving the rooms a warm glow.
+Young heard quiet voices beyond the unused kitchenette.

 He rounded the corner to see Vala in the king-sized bed, her back against the headboard, half under the covers.
 She had her SG-1 jacket wrapped around her, patch in place.
-The thing was pulled across her chest, tight as she could get it, both hands clutching the fabric and both arms wrapped around herself, as though she were cold.
-Or as though the jacket might go somewhere if she didn’t hold onto it for all she was worth.
+The thing was pulled across her chest, tight as she could get it, her hands clutching the fabric and her arms wrapped around herself, as though she were cold.
+Or as though the jacket might go somewhere if she didn’t hold on to it for all she was worth.

-Jackson had dragged an armchair so he could sit facing Vala, with his feet propped on the end of the bed.
-The guy had his glasses on, and a box of files next to him, CLASSIFIED writ red and large across the thing.
-He had a folder in hand, and was reading aloud from it.
-But quietly.
+Jackson had dragged an armchair so he could sit facing Vala with his feet propped on the end of the bed.
+The guy had his glasses on and a box of files next to him, CLASSIFIED writ red and large across its side.
+He had a folder in hand and was reading aloud from it.
+Quietly.
 His voice was shot to hell.
 Like he’d been talking for the better part of a day and night.

-Young knocked on the wall, and they both looked up at him.
+Young knocked on the wall, and they looked up at him.

 “Question eight.
-When your BFF, which would be, if I’m understanding this correctly, your ‘best friend forever,’ calls you at midnight, you a) drop everything you’re doing, b) silence the call; you’ll get back to them in the morning, or c) answer the call, but have a discussion about boundaries.”
+When your BFF calls you at midnight, you a) drop everything you’re doing, b) silence the call; you’ll get back to them in the morning, or c) answer the call, but have a discussion about boundaries.”

 “A,” Vala said decisively.
 “No question.
 Hello, handsome.”

-“Hey,” Young said, leaning against the wall, taking some weight off his bad leg.
+“Hey.”
+Young leaned against the wall, taking some weight off his bad leg.

-“Yeah,” Jackson said, frowning at the paper.
-“I mean—do you think that one should count for us, though?
-Like, whenever we get midnight calls we’re dropping everything, it’s kinda part of the whole deal.
+“Yeah.”
+Jackson frowned at the file in his hands.
+“I mean—do you think that one should count for us?
+Like, whenever we get midnight calls we’re dropping everything, it’s kinda part of the deal.
 We could cut this from the overall stats.”

 “Oh keep going, Daniel, honestly, no wonder it takes you so long to finish translations.”